shoeffner/monty/01_HelloPython/slides.md

   [https://conda.io/miniconda.html](https://conda.io/miniconda.html).
 - Install it.
 Make sure it is in your path.
-- Open your terminal / command line and run the following to install an IDE[^IDE] we will and two packages we might use:
+- Open your terminal / command line and run the following to install an IDE[^IDE] we will and packages we might use:
     ```shell
-    conda -y install spyder numpy matplotlib scipy
+    conda -y install pip spyder numpy matplotlib scipy
     ```
 - For stuff used in e.g. Neuroinformatics, Machine Learning, Computer Vision, or other classes, run additionally:
     ```shell
-    conda -y install pip pandas jupyter scikit-learn scikit-image
+    conda -y install pandas jupyter scikit-learn scikit-image
     ```

 [^IDE]: Integrated Development Environment